An Intimate Q&A About Introverted Alpha Programs

 How did you get into this niche?

-Something I’d love to hear about a little bit is how you got into this particular niche, and how you iterated on and built the program over time, and how you think about the process that you’ve built.
+Something I’d love to hear a little bit about is how you got into this particular niche, and how you iterated on and built the program over time, and how you think about the process that you’ve built.

-Seed planted early
+A seed planted early

 Coaching school